GabrielKP/wavescribe/README.md

 2. Install uv OR setup a virtual environment

     - **(a)** uv is a package manager which handles dependencies and virtual environments: [Install uv](https://docs.astral.sh/uv/getting-started/installation/)
+    - After you install uv it will automatically handle virtual environments for you when you run the program, nothing more is needed!

     - **OR (b)** set up a virtual environment with conda.